profitware/bitnami-docker-cassandra/README.md

 # TL;DR;

+To build cassandra-odbc-client image you need to download *.rpm file which contains Simba driver for cassandra from official site: https://www.simba.com/drivers/cassandra-odbc-jdbc/.
+You need to register and place order (Free Trial).
+After that, you should place your RPM package as well as license file *.lic in the same folder of Dockerfile e.g. /cassandra-odbc-client

 ```bash
 $ docker-compose build  # Build containers (see directories cassandra and cassandra-jdbc-client)
 $ docker-compose up -d  # Run containers as daemons